Does a Person Have to Speak with The Police After Arrest?

 Know Your Constitutional Rights & Get an Arizona Criminal Defense Attorney

-The police have rules and regulations to keep them in place as well.
+The constitution of the United States was created in order to create checks and balances against corruption, abuse, and tyranny.
+This goes from the highest levels of government all the way down to local jurisdictions.
+There are rules and regulations that the police have to follow and that keep the police in place.
 They cannot just do whatever they want just because they work for the law.
 Their job is to detect and prevent crime and disorder, enforce regulations, and maintain law and order, all for the safety and health of the public.

 You have your rights.
 Don’t forget it.